akarshchauhan15/Tile-Breaker/README.md

 - Download the latest verison of Tile Breaker from releases page.
 - The game is portable, hence, no installation needed, just open and begin playing.
 - Click anywhere or press Enter to start.
+- Read or skip the initial guide provided.
 - Hover mouse cursor on top right corner for the retry option to appear.
 - Hover mouse cursor on top left corner for the settings option to appear.
 - Hover mouse cursor on bottom left corner for the high scores menu to appear.